9 Notable Jobs You Can Get with a Business Degree

 To start, you should know that business degree jobs are still growing.
 In fact, the Bureau of Labor Statistics (BLS) projects employment of business and financial occupations to grow eight percent from 2020 through 2030—that’s 750,800 new jobs!1

-But it’s not just solid employment growth and earning potential in related fields that make a business degree appealing.
+But it’s not just solid employment growth in related fields that make a business degree appealing.
 There’s also the versatility of business degrees and the variety of jobs you could pursue with one.

 What can I do with a business degree?
 9 commonly sought-after business degree jobs